 Once adopted, it will provide high-level direction for the City in its quest to become a 'Sustainable City'.

 Attachment 1 Draft Asset Management Policy

-That Council ENDORSES the Asset Management Policy forming Attachment 1 to this Report.
+That Council ENDORSES the Asset Management Policy forming Attachment 1 to Report CJ048-03/07.

 To access this attachment on electronic document, click here: Attach8brf200307.pdf